GeoRSAI/CLFDA/README.md

 ## Training and Evaluating
 The pipeline for training with CLFDA is the following:

+1. "option.py"
+- `args.dataset = 'gid15'`
+- `args.arch = 'CLFDA'`

-1. Train and Evaluate the model.
+2. Train and Evaluate the model.
 For example, to run an experiment for the GID-15 and FUSU dataset,  run:

 - `python main.py`